Conference of the Society of Community Research and Action (SCRA) Presentations

 Complementary Interventions for Trauma and Burnout

-Dr. Lillianne Macias and Juliana R. Held
+Dr. Lillianna Macias & Juliana R. Held

 Questions posed during this table discussion included: How can mindfulness and bodywork promote healing and inform training for individuals working with trauma?
 How can we shift the focus on individual responsibility for self-care to group and organizational culture?
 Participants will be encouraged to share knowledge of culturally responsive and gender affirming practices for the safety, empowerment, inclusion, and trust of all those participating in mindfulness-based activities and body work (Duane et al., 2019)

-Symposium: Culturally Responsive Gender-Based Violence Research and Prevention
+Symposium: Culturally Responsive Gender-Based Violence Research and Prevention Practice

 Dr. Lillianne Macias, Jasmin Garcia, Marley Herard, Amanda Mele